-We provide the most affordable ear wax microsuction service in London EN5, provided by HCPC-registered Audiologists and NMC Registered Nurses.
+We provide the most affordable ear wax microsuction service in London EN5, provided by HCPC-registered Audiologists and Assistant Audiologists supervised by an HCPC Registered Hearing Aid Dispenser.
 We take payment for the appointment up front - we are sorry that we have to do this, but many patients have booked and not turned up, which is frustrating for other patients who cannot get an appointment.

 Our Practitioner will inspect your ears using surgical loupes or an otoscope to determine whether your ear canals are full of wax and if microsuction is therefore necessary.